julianpoy/recipesage-docs/docs/tutorials/browser-extension.md

 ---
 title: Clip Tool Browser Extension
+description: Install the RecipeSage browser extension for Chrome and Firefox to quickly clip recipes from any website directly to your account.
 ---

 The RecipeSage clip tool browser extension provides a very quick way to import recipes from the web.